-The 2006 San Mateo County Senior Mobility Action Plan is the work of a broad coalition of concerned entities, with the leadership of the San Mateo County Transit District, to keep older people safe and connected to their communities as problems related to aging make it harder for them to get around.
+The 2006 San Mateo County Senior Mobility Action Plan is the work of a broad coalition of concerned entities. with the leadership of SamTrans, to keep older people safe and connected to their communities as problems related to aging make it harder for them to get around.
 Funded by a Caltrans Statewide Planning grant, this Plan built on earlier work to document needs and focused on working with organizations and local governments in the county to initiate effective action.
 SamTrans will update the 2006 San Mateo County Senior Mobility Action Plan in FY 2017.
-SamTrans will collaborate with stakeholders and community partners to evaluate current needs and design and evaluate a mix of traditional and innovative transportation services and programs that are sustainable, implementable, and replicable to expand mobility options for seniors and also people with disabilities and veterans.
-The Senior Mobility Action Plan Update is discussed in more detail in Chapter 3.
+SamTrans will collaborate with stakeholders and community partners to evaluate current needs, as well as a mix of traditional and innovative transportation services and programs that are sustainable, implementable, and replicable to expand mobility options for seniors and also people with disabilities and veterans.
+The SamTrans Mobility Plan for Seniors and People with Disabilities is discussed in more detail in Chapter 3.
+This project is expected to conclude in mid-to-late 2018.